Revan99/data-structure-with-js/README.md

 # data-structure-with-js
-### this contain stack, queue, linked-list and more data structures
+### this contain stack, queue, linked-list, and more data structures
 this repro contain
 * actual code
 * test for each code